 - Flake-style or chunks – are used in stir fries, chowders, quesadillas or pizza topping.

+Kanikama tastes best when it’s not further cooked, as heating it too much destroys the taste and texture.
 One of the most popular uses is as the filling in California sushi rolls (see the photo below).
 It can also be used in nigiri sushi.
 However, it can still be used as an ingredient in cooked dishes and I recommend adding it in the final stage to minimize the cooking process.

-Is kanikama raw or cooked?
+Is kanikama raw?

-Kanikama is the fish mixture formed into shapes, and then cooked by steam, which also pasteurizes them.
+No, kanikma is the fish mixture formed into shapes, and then cooked by steam, which also pasteurizes them.
 It’s sold fully cooked, and can be served as is or used in sushi.

 Is kanikama bad for you?